aerospike/aerospike-graph-service/docs/blogs/BIDIRECTIONAL_SEARCH_PART_1.md

 Because this is not a native operation in gremlin and instead is done as a workaround, the query has some quirks.
 For example, the path returned is a little oddly ordered, which will be explained in the example below.

+## Failure Case

+Failure case handling is not considered.
+This can be handled by adding `or`ing the until block with a loops counter max, that makes sure the query exits if the depth exceeds a certain number.

 ## Bidirectional Search Example in Gremlin